ionStici/frontend/js/dom.md

 DOM is the connection between JS code and HTML documents.

-With the DOM API we can: Create, modily, delete html elements & Set styles, classes, attributes & Listen and respond to events.
+With the DOM API we can:

+- Create, modily, delete html elements.
+- Set styles, classes, attributes.
+- Listen and respond to events.

 DOM is a complex API that contains lots of methods and properties for interacting with the DOM tree.